securitybunker/databunker.org/content/doc/faq/_index.md

 ## Does Databunker is end-user facing?

 Yes.
-The end-user, according to GDPR must have control over the PII data.
+The end-user, according to GDPR, the end-user must have control over the PII data.
 The user can change the personal data, give or withdraw consent, request forget-me.
-All user requests can be self-service (automatically enforced) or with DPO / Admin approval.
+All user operations can be self-service (automatically enforced) or with DPO / Admin approval.

 ## Does Databunker is a wrapper for an existing database?

 This product is not a wrapper for an existing database.
 It is a special service used to encrypt and store personal records in a privacy-compliant way.
-The service provides a REST API to store and update user records in JSON format; and customer facing web ui to given to your csutomers to provide visibility into the customer data.
+The service provides a REST API to store and update user records in JSON format; customer-facing web UI to your csutomers to provide visibility into the customer's personal data.